 The way I read the rules is that the governing bodies would have more resources at their disposal.
 Like the State of Emergency that gives more resources than in ordinary circumstances.
 Declaring war would give you an endless supply of resources.
 Whatever it needs, but those Australian fires out.

 My original post on wildfires was in Canada in Aug of 2017.

 The article was about the wildfire that began southwest of Fort McMurray, Alberta, Canada.
 It swept through the community with no mercy, forcing the largest wildfire evacuation in Alberta’s history, with upwards of 88,000 people forced from their homes.
 “A state of Emergency” was not called on till the fire was out of control.
 At that point, I said just declare war on that wildfire.
 That fire in Fort McMurray, Canada, seems to be nothing compared to the fire in Australia.

-- Only on January 1 2020 did they declare State of Emergency.
-This is not a camp fire.
+- Only on January 1 2020 did they declare the State of Emergency.
+This is not a campfire.
 The Prime Minister of Australia must see this fire for what it is.
 A natural catastrophic disaster.

 Ecologists at the University of Sydney estimate around 480 million mammals, birds and reptiles have been killed, directly or indirectly, by the devastating blazes since they began in September, The Times reported.

 This includes almost 8,000 koalas, which are believed to have burnt to death on the state’s mid-north coast.